vinlok/vinlok.github.io/_posts/linux/2020-01-01-Linux-process-scheduling.md

         - the processes vruntime += exec_duration * (weightage based on the nice value)
             Thus, higher the nice, higher the weightage and higher the vruntime, and the task will be on the right side of the tree.
         - choose the process with min_vruntime.
-        - calculate its Dynamic TimeSlice.
+        - calculate its Dynamic TimeSlice using the 1/n method.
         - repeat.